YottaDB/YDBDoc/MessageRecovery/errors.rst

 YDBDISTUNDEF
 -------------

-YDBDISTUNDEF, Environmental variable $ydb_dist is not defined
+YDBDISTUNDEF, Environment variable $ydb_dist is not defined

 Run Time Error: This indicates that the environment variable ydb_dist, is not defined for a processes attempting to use a YottaDB executable.